microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 * The process numeric identifier (PID)
 * The process name + PID

-Without column variants, the table author would have to add three independent columns to a table to expose each way to represent the data.
+Without column variants, the table author would have to add three independent columns to a table to expose these three representations of the same data.
 With column variants, however, the table author can add one "Process" column with three *mode variants* - one for each representation.

 # When to Use Column Variants